Patients Before Profits: Say No To Mesh

 We know that almost everyone who had a mesh sling, mesh tape, tension-free vaginal tape (TVT) or ventral mesh rectopexy operations were either not told about the potential risks when they were offered the surgery or were told it was a very simple operation with minimal side effects.
 They are now paying the price with serious health complications.

 Thompsons Solicitors believes that mesh may be the biggest medical scandal to hit the UK since thalidomide, and we are committed to fighting for those who have been affected.

 Independent review into pelvic mesh

-In February 2018, Baroness Cumberlege was asked by the government to carry out an independent review of pelvic mesh and the conclusion is due to be published on 8 July 2020.
+In February 2018, Baroness Cumberlege was asked by the government to carry out an independent review into the harmful side effects of medicines and medical devices, including mesh.

 Latest medical negligence news